munificent/craftinginterpreters/book/statements-and-state.md

 On the second line, we don't *evaluate* `a` (which would return the string "before").
 We figure out what variable `a` refers to to determine where to store the right-hand side expression's value.

-The [classic terms][lvalue] for these two <span name="lvalue">halves</span> of an assignment are **lvalue** and **rvalue**.
-An expression that produces a value is an rvalue.
+The [classic terms][lvalue] for these two <span name="lvalue">halves</span> of an assignment are **"lvalue"** and **"rvalue"**.
+All of the expressions that we've seen so far that produce values are rvalues.
 An lvalue "evaluates" to a storage location that you can assign into.

 [lvalue]: https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue

 <aside name="lvalue">

-In fact, the names come from assignment expressions. *L*values appear on the *left* side of the `=` in an assignment, and *r*values on the *right*.
+In fact, the names come from assignment expressions. *L*-values appear on the *left* side of the `=` in an assignment, and *r*-values on the *right*.

 </aside>

 Right now, the only kind of lvalues we have are simple variable names.
-We we add classes and fields, we'll have compound lvalue expressions like:
+When we add class fields, we'll have compound lvalue expressions like:

 ```lox
 makeList().head.next = node;
 ```

-Because an lvalue isn't evaluated line a normal expression, we want the syntax tree to reflect that.
+Because an lvalue isn't evaluated like a normal expression, the syntax tree must reflect that.
 The problem is that the parser doesn't know it's parsing an lvalue until it hits the `=`.
-In a complex lvalue like the previous example, they may occur <span name="many">many</span> tokens later.
+In a complex lvalue like the previous example, that may occur <span name="many">many</span> tokens later.

 <aside name="many">